Healthy, beautiful, glowing skin is being supported primarily by your diet.

-Added sugars are avoid of nutritional value but how is that bad for your skin?
+Added sugars are a void of nutritional value.
+But how is that bad for your skin?

-Well, sugar is in the group of simple carbs.
+In short, sugar is in the group of simple carbs.
 When consumed simple carbs are being digested very fast, which cause your insulin levels to spike, which subsequently leads to inflammation throughout the body.

 Inflammation is typically bad because it produces enzymes that break down collagen and elastin that helps keep our skin young.
 Over time, these enzymes will speed up the forming of fine lines and wrinkles.